Little Havana: Miami Neighborhood Guide

 Top Rated Restaurants in Little Havana

 One of the biggest excitements of traveling anywhere new is the culinary experience awaiting your taste buds.
 Thankfully, you don’t have to travel all the way to Cuba to gorge on the fine flavors and unique food creations of the not-so-far-away Latin American nation.
-Many of the restaurants in Little Havana have been well established for decades, emerging from the Cuban population boom in the 1960s and thriving ever since.
-You can count on pure, authentic Cuban food, with a dedication to service to match, along with a variety of tasty options you’d be hard pressed to find anywhere else.
+Many of the restaurants in Little Havana have been well-established for decades, emerging from the Cuban population boom in the 1960s and thriving ever since.
+You can count on pure, authentic Cuban food—with a dedication to service to match—along with a variety of tasty options you’d be hard pressed to find anywhere else.
+Take a look at a list of popular, tasty, and authentic places to eat in Little Havana, Miami Beach.

 - La Camaronera Fish Market: This authentic Cuban seafood restaurant represents the hopes and dreams of the Garcia brothers, who escaped their village in Cuba to start new lives in Miami in the 1960s.
 Starting as a fresh fish market, the brothers eventually added deep fryers and u-shaped counters to serve their daily catch to their customers.
-This restaurant has been a staple of Little Havana for over 40 years, frying up the freshest fish and shrimp for its hungry patrons.
+This restaurant has been a staple of Little Havana for over 40 years, frying up the freshest fish and shrimp for its hungry patrons and blossoming as one of the best places to eat in Little Havana.

 - Versailles Restaurant: Touted as the “World’s Most Famous Cuban Restaurant,” both the menu offerings and the atmosphere are nothing short of impressive.
 Mirrors line the walls, the ceiling and floors are covered in delicate design, and the atmosphere provides an enjoyable ambiance while you wait for your food.
-You can indulge in a variety of Cuban and American cuisine, such as sandwiches, seafood, and other meat dishes, or relax at the coffee bar and listen to the locals carry on with daily life.
-When it comes to choosing a restaurant in Little Havana, Versailles Restaurant is a definite must do.
+You can indulge in a variety of Cuban and American cuisine—such as sandwiches, seafood, and other meat dishes—or relax at the coffee bar and listen to the locals carry on with daily life.
+When it comes to choosing places to eat in Little Havana, Versailles Restaurant is a definite must do.

 - El Rey De Las Fritas: Loosely meaning “King of Cuban Hamburgers,” this eatery puts a Cuban spin on an American classic.
 Their original Frita Cubana includes a hamburger patty, sautéed onions, and shoestring fries piled high on a Cuban roll.
 It’s a new experience on familiar territory, and it’s one that you’ll want to place on your list of things to taste before heading home.

 - El Exquisito Restaurant: This aptly-named restaurant is nothing short of exquisite.
-Located on the famed Calle Ocho, El Exquisito Restaurant specializes in preparing authentic Cuban cuisine that’s as fresh as though it came straight from their abuela’s kitchen.
+Located on the famed Calle Ocho, El Exquisito Restaurant specializes in preparing authentic Cuban cuisine that’s as fresh as if it came straight from their abuela’s (grandmother’s) kitchen.

 - Azucar Ice Cream Company: For a frosty cold treat in the tropical climes of the Magic City, experience the taste of homemade Cuban ice cream and sorbet.
-They use locally grown fruits and vegetables when possible to make their delicioso It’s the perfect pit stop any time of day – so much so that you might just skip dinner altogether and head straight for the ice cream!
+They use locally grown fruits and vegetables whenever possible to make their helado delicioso.
+It’s the perfect pit stop any time of day—so much so that you might just skip dinner altogether and head straight for the ice cream!

-Once you arrive in Little Havana, one of the biggest challenges you will face is deciding what to see and do first.
+One of the biggest challenges you will face is deciding which things to do in Little Havana of Miami Beach first.
 Given the area’s rich history and cultural context, it won’t be difficult to find plenty of points of interest that will keep your itinerary buzzing.
-In addition, the neighborhood’s grid-like layout and public transportation system make it easy to move around to the various venues and landmarks on your to-do list.
+In addition, the neighborhood’s grid-¬like layout and public transportation system make it easy to move around to the various venues and landmarks on your to-¬do list.
 Most of the prime attractions reside on or near Little Havana’s popular Calle Ocho, but you’ll find other areas off the beaten path that are certainly worth a visit.
+Check out these popular things to do in Little Havana, Miami Beach.

-- Tower Theater: This theater is one of Miami’s most historically important landmarks, having served as the first state of the art theater in the south in 1926.
+- Tower Theater: This cinema is one of Miami’s most historically important landmarks, having served as the first state-of-the-art theater in the south in 1926.
 During the Cuban population growth in the 1960s, the theater served as one of the first demonstrations of American culture to many immigrants.
 Today, the theater is managed by Miami Dade College, where visitors can experience a variety of cultural exhibitions, educational lectures from Miami Dade College professors, and Spanish- and English-speaking films.

 - Bay of Pigs Museum: The Bay of Pigs represented a critical event in Cuban military history, resulting in a botched invasion against Fidel Castro in 1961.
 The museum serves as a memorial to those Cubans involved in the failed attack.